adrian-sokolowski-prog/Bubble-Bound/README.md

 # Bubble-Bound
 Global Games Jam 2025

-Coder : Adrian Sokolowski /
+Coder : Adrian Sokolowski / Ian Perez Bunuel
 Art : Freya Prananta, Wiktoria Szeremeta /
-Sound :
+Sound : Ciaran Kinsella

 The player is bound inside a bubble deep underwater and needs to reach the surface.
 The objective of this game is to reach the surface and survive the deep ocean.